alkindli/alkindli/README.md

 System executables like svchost.exe, dwm.exe run on everyone read and execute until defender will start its registration execution code - the only thing that bypasses you.
+NET frameworks and all C coded programming languages are made to correspond with drivers to magnets.
+That is why other one was named Swift.